AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/How to use Hardhat to deploy on Shibuya.md

 ---

+## What is Astar EVM?

+As a multi-VM smart contract hub, Astar Network supports both WASM and EVM, which means both Solidity smart contracts and WASM-based smart contracts can be deployed on Astar Network.

+And for Solidity developers, you can directly use Ethereum dev tools including Hardhat, Remix, MetaMask to directly interact with Astar EVM’s API and deploy Solidity smart contracts on Astar EVM.

 ## What is Hardhat?

-Hardhat is a development environment that helps developers in testing, compiling, deploying, and debugging dApps on the Ethereum based blockchain.
-It serves a crucial role in supporting coders and developers with the management of tasks, which are important for smart contract and dApp development.
+Hardhat is a development environment that helps developers in testing, compiling, deploying, and debugging smart contracts and dApps on Ethereum Virtual Machine (EVM).
+Hardhat smart contract development environment offers suitable tools to developers for managing the development workflow, and identifying causes for the failure of applications.

+---

 ## Step1